Prakash1423/Online-Admission-portal/README.md

               * Then user will enter the location. step3 :-
-              * Next user will select the particular college or school. step4 :-
+              * Next user will select the  college or school from the given location. step4 :-
               * User will select the particular group or department. step5 :-
-              * Then user will get the screen as details (school or college fee, exam fee, Timing). step6 :-
+              * Then user will get the screen as some details like (school or college fee, exam fee, Timing). step6 :-
               * Finally user will submit the admission form.